oeg-upm/OWL-To-OAS-Specification/docs/mapping.md

 paths:
   /professors:
 ```
 The next example shows the path definition of the StudyProgram class.
-Note that the naming conventions aforementioned have been followed:
+In this case we use the label value (`rdfs:label`) to name the path.
+This value has been defined as plural and lowercase.
+We also use a hyphen delimiter because the label value is composed by several words.

 TTL
 ```ttl